Rearth/Oritech/src/main/resources/assets/oritech/lavender/entries/oritech_guide/item_transport.md

 current limitation of oritech pipes.
 If you set a pipe block to extract, it will try to extract from all blocks that are connected to this pipe block.
 So to actually transport anything, you'll need the pipe network to consist of at least 2 blocks.

-The extracting pipe will then always extract the first item in the connected inventory.
 Extracted items will be put into the **closest** available inventory further down the network.

 ;;;;;